stakwork/sphinx-relay/install_guide_myNode_and_Raspiblitz.md

-# Guide: install Sphinx-relay on myNode.
+# Guide: install Sphinx-relay on myNode / Raspiblitz.

 This guide is focused on installing Sphinx-relay on top of myNode.
 Information about myNode can be found at: https://mynodebtc.com/.